raspberrypilearning/astropi-1-LEDMessage/en/step_2.md

 With any python program, we start by `importing` the libraries we need to make our code run.
 These are bits of code that allow the computer to understand what commands you are giving it.
 If we don't import the necessary libraries first, any commands we give the computer in our program won't be understood and we will see an error.

 --- task ---
-**Add:** At the top of your new code window add the following lines to `import` both the `sense_hat` library which we need to control the SenseHAT, and the `time` library which allows us to keep track of when parts of our program will run or stop: Both of these libraries are vital in using your SenseHAT.
-The final line of code sets up our program to call upon our imported SenseHat library whenever we type `sense`.
+**Add:** At the top of your new code window add the following lines:

 --- code ---
 ---